 Students are assigned a faculty advisor after admission to the program.
 The role of the faculty advisor is to provide mentoring and supervision for the student with regards to progression through the program, professional development, research, and practicum experiences.
 We strive to provide a faculty advisor-student match that will best facilitate the student's learning experience.
-If either the faculty or the student determine that another faculty-student match would be better for the student, then a petition for advisor change would be made by the current faculty advisor and student and potential faculty advisor to the ABA program committee for review and approval.
+If either the faculty or the student determine that another faculty-student match would be better for the student, then a petition for advisor change would be made to the ABA program committee for review and approval.
 The ABA program director should be contacted to assist with this process as it will vary depending upon the student's campus of enrollment.
-Note that it is expected that whenever possible the current faculty advisor and student first attempt to work out any difficulties with the advisement relationship and that these attempts be documented prior to seeking a change in faculty advisors.
+Note that if any difficulties arise between an advisor and student it is expected that the current faculty advisor and student first attempt to work out any difficulties with the advisement relationship and that these attempts be documented by both student and faculty advisor prior to seeking a change in faculty advisors.